 M/S (Agidius/Hall): To approve Lewis-Clark State College to move forward, in cooperation with the Division of Public Works, with planning for a new residence hall for the College, to be financed with tax-exempt bonds.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.